Regulations of the Faculty of the School of Law University of California, Davis

 - Each semester a student must pass enough courses to earn at least 10 credits.
 Students may not take courses totaling more than 17 credits.

-- With the permission of the dean, a student may enroll in a single class worth not more than three regular class credits in conjunction with a clinical semester.
-In the case of students enrolled in Law 475, that single class shall be Law 475A.
+- With the permission of the dean, a student may enroll in a single class worth not more than three regular class credits in conjunction with a full-time externship.
+In the case of students enrolled in Law 475 (UCDC), that single class shall be Law 475A.
 With the permission of the dean, a student may also enroll in a single co-curricular activity worth not more than two credits.
-A student may earn no more than 15 total credits during a clinical semester.
-A student may not reduce the clinical course's unit value in order to facilitate concurrent enrollment in an additional class or co-curricular activity.
+A student may earn no more than 15 total credits during a full-time externship.
+A student may not reduce the externship course's unit value in order to facilitate concurrent enrollment in an additional class or co-curricular activity.

 - In either the second or third year a student must take